i5K-KINBRE-script-share/transcriptome-and-genome-assembly/README.md

 assembly_quality_stats_for_multiple_assemblies.pl - This script runs a slightly modified version of Joseph Fass' Count_fasta.pl (original available at http://wiki.bioinformatics.ucdavis.edu/index.php/Count_fasta.pl ) on a fasta file from each assembly.
 It then creates comma separated file called assembly_metrics.csv listing the N25,N50,N75, cumulative contig length, and number of contigs for each assembly (also download Count_fastas.pl and change $path_to_Count_fastas on line 13 of assembly_quality_stats_for_multiple_assemblies.pl).

+fasta2fastq.pl - Script converts FAST and QAUL files to FASTQ format.
+It is a slight modification of a script posted to SeqAnwsers http://seqanswers.com/forums/showthread.php?t=2775

 pre_post_cleaning_metrics.pl - This script summarizes average read lengths etc before and after cleaning for multiple single end or paired end files.
 Output log files from prinseq (v prinseq-lite-0.20.3) are taken as the input and cleaning metrics are written to the file pre_post_clean_reads.csv.

 run_Trinity.sh - This script calls Trinity to assemble with a single k-mer.
 After read cleaning broken pairs can be loaded as (now single end reads) as "--single".